rmatusza/16-Bit-CPU-Software-Tools/README.md

 - A compiler translates high-level code into VM instructions
 - The VM Translator converts VM instructions into assembly
-- The Assembler converts assembly into binary machine code executable on the 16-bit Hack computer
+- The Assembler converts assembly into binary machine code executable on the 16-bit computer

 ## Example
 - Below is visual example of what each stage of the code looks like